 Kristalose competes in the U.S. with several other branded prescription laxative products, including Amitiza® and Zelnorm®.
 Amitiza® is marketed by Sucampo Pharmaceuticals Inc. and Takeda Pharmaceutical Company Limited.
-Zelnorm® is a product of Novartis Pharma AG, which withdrew Zelnorm® from the U.S. market in March 2007 based on a finding of increased risk of serious cardiovascular adverse events associated with the use of the drug.
-In July 2007, the FDA announced that it will permit the restricted use of Zelnorm in one specific patient population.
+Zelnorm® is a product of Novartis Pharma AG, which withdrew Zelnorm® from the U.S. market in March 2007 based on a recent finding of an increased risk of serious cardiovascular adverse events associated with the use of the drug.
 Acetadote competes domestically with several orally administered prescription products for treating acetaminophen overdose.
 We are aware of products under development, including an intravenous acetaminophen product being developed by Cadence Pharmaceuticals Inc., which could compete with Amelior.
 We have limited patent protection against direct competition.